 Paced breathing means breathing at a deliberate cadence rather than letting the body set the pace.
 Researchers have shown that specific cadences, usually around five to six breaths per minute, produce strong effects on heart rate variability and parasympathetic activation.
 The trick is finding the cadence that fits your body.
+The default recommendations work for most people, but the optimal cadence varies enough that personalizing it is worth a few minutes of testing.

 The Science Behind Paced Breathing

 The exact cadence varies by body size and lung capacity.
 Most adults find their resonance somewhere between five and seven breaths per minute.
+Taller people with bigger lungs often resonate slightly slower.
+Smaller people with smaller lungs slightly faster.
+The variation is not large, but finding your specific cadence makes the practice noticeably more effective.

 How to Do It (Step by Step)